Notes on modules of finite injective dimension: Primes of finite injective dimension

-What about rings of mixed characteristic?
-More formally, we ask: \begin{problem}Find a mixed characteristic analogue of Bourbaki sequence and prime ideal?\footnote{We are interested on it, even if the ring is regular.} \end{problem}
+\begin{problem} How can one find the mixed characteristic analogue of the Bourbaki sequence and of the related prime ideals?\footnote{We are interested in this, even if the ring is regular.} \end{problem}

-If we allow more ideals are of finite injective dimension, then we present the following 3 positive answers:
+If we allow more ideals to have finite injective dimension, then we present the following three positive answers:

 \begin{proposition} Let $(R,\fm)$ be local.
 Suppose that $\id_R(\fa)<\infty$ for all ideals of big-height at most two.
-Then $R$ is regular. \end{proposition} \begin{proof} By Proposition \ref{nor} $R$ is normal.
+Then $R$ is regular. \end{proposition}

+\begin{proof} By Proposition \ref{nor}, $R$ is normal.
 We assume that $\dim R>0$.
-Thanks to Bass, $R$ is Cohen-Macaulay.
+Thanks to Bass, $R$ is Cohen--Macaulay.
 For any nonzero $x\in\fm$, $(xR)$ is height-unmixed and of height one.
-By assumption $\id_R(xR)$ is finite.
-Since $R$ is domain, $xR\cong R$.
-Thus, $\id_R(R)<\infty$.
+By assumption, $\id_R(xR)$ is finite.
+Since $R$ is a domain, $xR\cong R$.
+Thus $\id(R)<\infty$.
 In other words, $R$ is Gorenstein.
-This allows us to assume that $\pd_R(\fa)<\infty$ for all ideal $\fa$ of big-height at most two.
-This plus the normality and Cohen-Macaulay enable us to apply a result of Auslander \cite[Corollary 5]{baus}, and deduce that $R$ is regular. \end{proof} \begin{proposition} Let $(R,\fm,k)$ be $\UFD$.
-Suppose that $\id_R(\fa)<\infty$ for all unmixed ideal of height two.
-Then $R$ is regular. \end{proposition} \begin{proof} We may assume that $\dim(R)>1$.
+This allows us to assume that $\pd_R(\fa)<\infty$ for every ideal $\fa$ of big-height at most two.
+This, together with normality and the Cohen--Macaulay property, enables us to apply a result of Auslander \cite[Corollary 5]{baus} and deduce that $R$ is regular. \end{proof}

+\begin{proposition} Let $(R,\fm,k)$ be a complete UFD.
+Suppose that $\id_R(\fa)<\infty$ for every unmixed ideal of height two.
+Then $R$ is regular. \end{proposition}

+\begin{proof} We may assume that $\dim(R)>1$.
 Let $x,y$ be a parameter sequence.
-It is height unmixed.
+Then $(x,y)$ is height-unmixed.
 By assumption, $\id_R(x,y)<\infty$.
-Again, Bass' conjecture says that the ring is Cohen-Macaulay.
-By the mentioned result of Murthy, $R$ is Gorenstein.
-So, $\pd_R(\fa)<\infty$ for all unmixed ideal of height two.
-It remains to apply the discussion below \cite[Corollary 5]{baus}. \end{proof} Here, is another variation of Proposition \ref{baus}: \begin{observation} Suppose any two generated ideal of $R$ is of finite injective dimension.
-Then $R$ is a Gorenstein $\UFD$. \end{observation}
+Again, Bass' conjecture implies that the ring is Cohen--Macaulay.
+By the aforementioned result of Murthy, $R$ is Gorenstein.
+Hence $\pd_R(\fa)<\infty$ for every unmixed ideal of height two.
+It remains to apply the discussion below \cite[Corollary 5]{baus}. \end{proof} Here is another variation of Proposition \ref{baus}:

+\begin{observation} Suppose any two-generated ideal of $R$ has finite injective dimension.
+Then $R$ is a Gorenstein UFD. \end{observation}